 CBIZ's Certificate of Incorporation divides the Board of Directors into three classes of directors, with one class to be elected for a three-year term at each annual meeting of shareholders.
-The Board of Directors currently consists of eleven members, with four members' terms expiring at this Annual Meeting.
-The four members with terms expiring at the 2023 Annual Meeting are Joseph S. DiMartino, Sherrill W. Hudson, Richard T. Marabito and Rodney A. Young.
-Messrs.
-DiMartino and Hudson recently gave notice that they are retiring from the Board of Directors at the end of their current term and do not intend to stand for reelection.
-In response to this notice, the Board of Directors expects to reduce the number of directors of CBIZ, Inc. to nine following the retirement of Messrs.
-DiMartino and Hudson immediately prior to the 2023 Annual Meeting.
+The Board of Directors currently consists of nine members, with four members' terms expiring at this Annual Meeting.
+The four members with terms expiring at the 2024 Annual Meeting are Michael H. DeGroote, Gina D. France, A. Haag Sherman, and Todd J. Slotkin.

-Messrs.
-Marabito and Young have been nominated for election by the Nominating and Governance Committee.
-If elected at the Annual Meeting, the nominees will serve until the 2026 Annual Meeting of Shareholders, or until their successors are duly elected and qualified.
+Directors France, Sherman, and Slotkin have been nominated for election by the Board of Directors, upon the recommendation of the Nominating and Governance Committee.
+If elected at the Annual Meeting, these three nominees will serve until the 2027 Annual Meeting of Shareholders, or until their successors are duly elected and qualified.